Serre weights and Breuil's lattice conjecture in dimension three: Lattices in generic Deligne--Lusztig representations

-Let $\mathscr{F}=\{\Fil^k(\taubar^\sigma)\}_k$ be the decreasing filtration defined by $\Fil^k(\taubar^\sigma)=\rad^{k+\dcosoc{\sigma}{\sigma_1}}(\taubar^\sigma)$ (i.e. $\mathscr{F}$ is the radical filtration of $\taubar^\sigma$ shifted by $\dcosoc{\sigma}{\sigma_1}$).
-Under the inclusion $Q_{\sigma}(\sigma_1) \hookrightarrow \taubar^\sigma$, $\mathscr{F}$ induces a semisimple filtration on $Q_{\sigma}(\sigma_1)$, beginning at $0$.
+Let $\mathscr{F}=\{\Fil^k(\ovl{R}^\sigma)\}_k$ be the decreasing filtration defined by $\Fil^k(\ovl{R}^\sigma)=\rad^{k+\dcosoc{\sigma}{\sigma_1}}(\ovl{R}^\sigma)$ (i.e.~ $\mathscr{F}$ is the radical filtration of $\ovl{R}^\sigma$ shifted by $\dcosoc{\sigma}{\sigma_1}$).
+Under the inclusion $Q_{\sigma}(\sigma_1) \hookrightarrow \ovl{R}^\sigma$, $\mathscr{F}$ induces a semisimple filtration on $Q_{\sigma}(\sigma_1)$, beginning at $0$.
 So, with the radical filtration on the domain and $\mathscr{F}$ on the codomain, this inclusion is compatible with the filtrations.
 This immediately gives $\dcosoc{\sigma}{\sigma_2}-\dcosoc{\sigma}{\sigma_1}\geq \dcosoc{\sigma_1}{\sigma_2}$ for any $\sigma_2\in \JH(Q_{\sigma}(\sigma_1))$. \end{proof}

-We now introduce a third notion of distance on the set $\mathrm{JH}(\taubar)$ and give a comparison result with the graph distance (Corollary \ref{ineq:sat:gr}).
+We now introduce a third notion of distance on the set $\mathrm{JH}(\ovl{R})$ and give a comparison result with the graph distance (Corollary \ref{ineq:sat:gr}).
 To do this, we make crucial use of a \emph{global} input (Proposition \ref{prop saturation 1}).
-We also use these results to deduce some basic results, including the result that if the radical strata of $\taubar^\sigma$ are predicted by the extension graph, then the graph $\Gamma_{\rad}(\taubar^{\sigma})$ is a subgraph in the extension graph (cf. Definition \ref{def:prediction} below).
+We also use these results to deduce some basic results about $\Gamma_{\rad}(\ovl{R}^{\sigma})$ (see, for example, Lemma \ref{lem:simplify:def}).

-\begin{defn} Let $\sigma_1,\ \sigma_2\in \JH(\taubar)$.
-Let $\tau^{\sigma_1}$ be an $\cO$-lattice with irreducible cosocle $\sigma_1$ and fix a saturated inclusion of lattices $\tau^{\sigma_2}\subseteq \tau^{\sigma_1}$.
-The \emph{saturation distance} (\emph{with respect to $\tau$}) between $\sigma_1$ and $\sigma_2$, noted by $\dsat{\sigma_1}{\sigma_2}$, is defined to be the unique integer $d$ such that $p^{d}\tau^{\sigma_1}\subseteq \tau^{\sigma_2}$ is a saturated inclusion. \end{defn}
+\begin{defn} Let $\sigma_1,\ \sigma_2\in \JH(\ovl{R})$.
+Let $R^{\sigma_1}$ be an $\cO$-lattice with irreducible cosocle $\sigma_1$ and fix a saturated inclusion of lattices $R^{\sigma_2}\subseteq R^{\sigma_1}$.
+The \emph{saturation distance} (\emph{with respect to $R$}) between $\sigma_1$ and $\sigma_2$, noted by $\dsat{\sigma_1}{\sigma_2}$, is defined to be the unique integer $d$ such that $p^dR^{\sigma_1}\subseteq R^{\sigma_2}$ is a saturated inclusion. \end{defn}

-\begin{rmk} Note that such a $d$ exists because $\tau$ is defined over an unramified extension of $\Q_p$. \end{rmk}